Go deep, stay long

 The offshore forecast was not cooperating, so the next morning we boarded the boat and headed north to Hilton Head.
 There was an inshore wreck there reported to be producing china and bottles.
 Upon arrival, Richie jumped in to tie us in.
 Again this was a shallow wreck at 30 ft with about 15 ft of relief.
 Had it been in the channel, it would have been a hazard to navigation.
 We let the other passengers clear the deck, then geared up and splashed.

 According to Richie, we were tied into a winch at the bow.
 I’ll take his word for it, as I could not identify much.
 The visibility was varied anywhere from 2 feet to 2 inches.
-The skin of the ship was clear, as were the massive boilers and engine.
+Inflatable Water Slide The skin of the ship was clear, as were the massive boilers and engine.
 I tried to find my way back to the props, but was unable to navigate clearly.
 I kept ending up back at the up line.
 I tried going along the skin of the ship, but kept finding myself in washouts in pitch black.
 (Pitch black, and 2 ft of vis is not my idea of fun.)
 Then I tried to go along the top of the vessel.
 Here there was light, and lots of spadefish.
 After passing the boilers, and what appeared to be the engine, I was be back over sand again.

 A toadfish I think